FISH COLUMNARIS |

 * KH: generally a KH of 50 + (what is best here depends upon fish kept).
 This is related to pH and maintains pH stability via adequate carbonates

-*Redox Balance; although not generally a major concern for the average aquarist, it is important to understand when problems persist especially since newer research shows its importance in disease prevention.
-This is an important consideration for an aerobic bacterium such as Columnaris, since often other more obvious water parameters may be good while this one is not.
+*Redox Balance; although often not generally a major concern for the average aquarist, it is important to understand when problems persist especially since advanced aquarium keeping research shows its importance in disease prevention.

 Redox balance is related to GH (although if all positively charges ions are lost from calcium and other minerals that make up GH, you can still have a higher GH of say 300 ppm and still have a poor Redox Balance).

-While Columnaris Bacterium certainly need these minerals, so do fish and to make the strange leap of thought to state any GH over 50 can lead to Columnaris.
+While Columnaris Bacterium certainly utilize these minerals, so do fish.
+So to make the strange leap of thought to state any GH over 50 can lead to Columnaris (over 400 ppm might be a problem and definitely over 500 ppm is a problem).
 This is simply bad science, not to mention proves a lack of practical experience on the part of authors of these articles.